Dr. Pero Mićić

 Your mission absolutely must include a clear promise of impact.
 This is the most important element.
 What do you do for your customers?
 What are your customers really paying for?
 People don’t really pay for products, not for services, not for solutions, not for hours or days; they only ever pay for the emotional effects they receive.
 These effects, by the way, almost never change, they are the constants in the business, even 20 or 50 years from now.
 People pay to enjoy music, today by streaming subscription, in the past by CD.
 They pay to get from A to B, today still with their own car, tomorrow by driverless robot cab or even simply by video conference, to get the emotional impact of meeting people, completely without a car, train or plane.
 The emotional impact remains the same, but the solutions always change fundamentally.

-- Sonos creates the effect that setting up and operating a music system is wireless and conceivably simple.
+- Sonos creates the effect that the setup and operation of a music system is wireless and conceivably simple.

-- Amazon promises the effect of the easiest shopping with the world’s best customer service.
+- Amazon promises the impact of the easiest shopping with the world’s best customer service.

-- Google, as the core business, offers the effect of being comprehensively informed quickly.
+- As a core business, Google offers the effect of being comprehensively informed quickly.

-- And for small businesses: With our work, we bring about that companies once again or continue to have good prospects for the future and that managers can lead their team more easily and effectively with a motivating and convincing image of the future
+- And for small companies: With our work, we ensure that companies once again or continue to have good prospects for the future and that managers with a motivating and convincing image of the future can lead their team more easily and effectively.

 The fourth element of your mission is your solution promise.
 This is the special way in which you achieve the promised effects.
 The effects are constant, but the solutions change in detail.
 Therefore, don’t get too specific about products and services.
 Describe your solution promise in principle, as it will hold up over the long term.

-- Just like IKEA offers self-build as a solution or
+- Just as IKEA offers the self-assembly as a solution or

-- how Tesla delivers an integrated chain of solutions from the pure electric car to the solar roof.
+- how Tesla delivers an integrated chain of solutions from pure electric cars to solar roofs.
 These are constant long-term solution promises.
 Even if the products change in detail, the solution promise remains.

 And you determine your contribution to society in your mission.
 How is your work or business good for society and humanity?
 How do you make the world a better place?
 This social contribution, THIS is the Purpose!
 Of course, you can also start with Purpose and then develop the other four elements based on that.

 - SpaceX is making humanity multiplanetary.
-In the long term, this is perhaps the greatest purpose in this world, because at some point humanity will have to go beyond the Earth when an asteroid threatens to hit us.
+In the long run, this is perhaps the greatest purpose in this world, because at some point humanity will have to go beyond Earth when an asteroid threatens to hit us.

-- CLAAS, known for its combine harvesters, is helping to provide food for the world’s growing population by supporting professional farmers.
+- Known for its combine harvesters, CLAAS helps provide food for the world’s growing population by supporting professional farmers.

-- And again, small businesses also benefit from having a Purpose in their mission.
+- And again, even small businesses benefit from having Purpose in their mission.
 Through our work in future management, we benefit society by helping leaders make more future-intelligent decisions.
-In this way, we reduce unnecessary suffering and improve the quality of life for all.
+In this way, we reduce unnecessary suffering and increase the quality of life for all.

 Sometimes you hear that Purpose is the great raison d’être of a company, the reason for being.
 That mission, on the other hand, only describes what a company does in concrete terms.
 That is half right.
 Why separate your social contribution from your mission?
 There is no logical reason for this.
 But it is better if you directly link your activities to a social contribution.
 Then Purpose, social contribution, is an integral part of your mission.
 Then you and your team create social value, a social contribution, every day.